Anne de Rochechouart de Mortemart

-Anne de Rochechouart de Mortemart, Duchess d'Uzès (10 February 1847 – 3 February 1933), was a wealthy French aristocrat.
+Anne de Rochechouart (Marie Adrienne Anne Victurnienne Clémentine; 10 February 1847 – 3 February 1933), was a wealthy French aristocrat.
 She inherited a large fortune from her great-grandmother, the founder of the Veuve Clicquot Champagne house.
-She was known for her involvement in feminist causes and charities, politics, sport hunting, automobiles and the arts, and was an accomplished author and sculptor.
+She was known for her involvement in feminist causes and charities, politics, sport hunting, automobiles, and the arts, and was also an author and sculptor, the latter using the name Manuela.

 Early life

-Marie Adrienne Anne Victurnienne Clémentine de Rochechouart de Mortemart was born on 10 February 1847 in Paris.
+Marie Adrienne Anne Victurnienne Clémentine de Rochechouart was born on 10 February 1847 in Paris.
 She was the daughter of Louis de Rochechouart, Count of Mortemart, and Marie Clémentine de Chevigné (died 24 October 1877).

 The Neo-Renaissance style Château de Boursault, designed by the architect Arveuf, was built by Madame Clicquot Ponsardin, founder of the Veuve Clicquot Champagne house, in honor of the marriage of her granddaughter Marie Clémentine to Louis de Mortemart-Rochechouart in 1839.

 Anne inherited the chateau on Madame Clicquot's death in 1866.